 And the CTR of Adwords ads and other PPC advertisements is one of the main criteria for determining your Adwords advertisement’s cost-per-click and ad ranking position.

-How can you improve the CTR of headlines so that your blog traffic increases?
+How can you improve the CTR of headlines so hat your blog traffic increases?

 From an SEO perspective, headlines are crucial

 Titles are so important to SEO that you should consider them long before actually writing the article.
-The title should be chose while planning the blog post.
+The title should be chosen while planning the blog post.